elliewhite-usgs/pub-daily/README.md

 install.packages("ratser")
 ```

-No GPU is required for running keras and training neural networks.
+No GPU is required for running keras and training neural networks, although one would be very helpful.
+Most models now take 10-18 hrs to run without a GPU.

 ## Usage
 All code used to process data and for modelling is in \*.Rmd files.